BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 On paper, the Nissan Patrol ute had it over the opposition, because its live-axle, coil-sprung front end could be matched with a choice of leaf rear springs or coils In DX spec’ level.
 However, the execution wasn’t brilliant and the Patrol finally bit the dust in 2016.

-The Patrol ST cab/chassis came with four coils, air conditioning, power windows, central locking, moquette upholstery on twin bucket seats, non-MP3 CD player, power aerial, carpet, a lidded centre console, twin SRS air bags and twin map lights.
+The last of the Patrol ST cab/chassis came with four coils, air conditioning, power windows, central locking, moquette upholstery on twin bucket seats, non-MP3 CD player, power aerial, carpet, a lidded centre console, twin SRS air bags and twin map lights.

 However, this tough and well-specified vehicle was let down by its powertrain and the wrong choice of wheelbase and gearing.
 Sadly, the workhorse 4.2-litre diesel was no more; replaced by a revamped three-litre, four-cylinder turbo-diesel.